 No matter how good you are at what you do, you need to continually update your skills if you want to stay competitive in the busy freelance marketplace.

-Take the time to read relevant books and papers, take courses, attend webinars and conferences, and network with other experienced people in your niche.
+Take the time to read relevant books and papers, pursue a digital marketing certificate, take courses, attend webinars and conferences, and network with other experienced people in your niche.
 This will ensure your knowledge and skills stay up to date and that you’ll always have that edge over your competition.

 Where to find freelance marketing jobs